notaryproject/specifications/signature-specification.md

 - **`subject`** (*descriptor*): A REQUIRED artifact descriptor referencing the signed manifest, including, but not limited to image manifest, image index, oras-artifact manifest.
 - **`annotations`** (*string-string map*): This REQUIRED property contains metadata for the artifact manifest.
   It is being used to store information about the signature.
-  Keys using the `org.cncf.notary` namespace are reserved for use in Notary and MUST NOT be used by other specifications.
+  Keys using the `io.cncf.notary` namespace are reserved for use in Notary and MUST NOT be used by other specifications.
-  - **`org.cncf.notary.x509certs.fingerprint.sha256`**: A REQUIRED annotation whose value contains the list of SHA-256 fingerprint of signing certificate and certificate chain used for signature generation.
+  - **`io.cncf.notary.x509certs.fingerprint.sha256`**: A REQUIRED annotation whose value contains the list of SHA-256 fingerprint of signing certificate and certificate chain used for signature generation.
     The list of fingerprints is present as a JSON array string.

 ```json